Altered cholesterol metabolism appears to protect cells of the immune system from HIV-positive individuals "no long-term progressors"

-The researchers previously reported that presenting non-progressors individuals cells are inefficient at transinfecção are inefficient or the transferring of the intact virus to T cells presenting cells of individuals showed non-progressors transinfection impaired before and after primary infection of HIV, while progressors common trans Normal cells showed infection.
+Researchers previously reported that presenting cells from non-progressing individuals are inefficient in transfection or are ineffective transferors of the virus intact to T cells.
+Presenting cells from non-progressing individuals have shown transinfection before and after the primary HIV infection, while cells of common progressors showed normal trans infection.
 They hypothesized that the difference probably had a genetic basis.

-In a poster presented at the IAS Rappocciolo and colleagues reported that a genetic analysis showed that transinfecção is affected and it seems to be due to enhanced metabolism of cholesterol within cells presenting non-progressors individuals, which leaves them with cholesterol levels extremely low.
+In a poster presented at the IAS, Rappocciolo and colleagues reported that a genetic analysis has shown that transfection is affected and appears to be due to the advanced cholesterol metabolism within the presenting cells of non-progressing individuals, leaving them with extremely high cholesterol levels low.

-Specifically, performed a whole genome transcription analysis of dendritic cells, B cells and T cells CD4 of 8 8 progressorsand non-progressors typical in Study (MACS) multicenter cohort AIDS ..- a study of long-term natural history of the disease HIV or AIDS treated and untreated in men who have sex with men looking for differences in the expression of genes related to metabolism of cholesterol.
+Specifically, they performed a transcription analysis of the entire genome in dendritic cells, B cells and CD4 T cells from 8 non-progressors and 8 typical progressors in the Multicenter AIDS Cohort Study (MACS) ..
+A long-term study of the natural history of the disease by HIV or AIDS treated and untreated in men who have sex with men looking for differences in the expression of genes related to cholesterol metabolism.

-They percebram that the "presenting cells" non-progressors individuals express several genes related to cholesterol metabolism pathways compared to typical progressors.
+They note that the "presenting cells" of non-progressing individuals express several genes related to cholesterol metabolism pathways compared to typical progressors.

 We found that presenting cells of individuals non-progressors a complete lack of ability to transinfectar of T-cells, the researchers concluded.
 This was associated with cholesterol metabolism which appears to be deeply improved hereditary, and identify genes involved in the uptake, trafficking and metabolism of cholesterol that are associated with the phenotype of lack of cross infection.